-The lineup of 2019 AAS Winners was announced a while back, and in the edibles category it includes three national winners and four regional winners.
+The lineup of 2020 AAS Winners has been announced, and in the edibles category it includes six national winners and four regional winners.
 For those who might not be familiar with it, All-America Selections (AAS) is an independent, non-profit organization that tests new varieties of flowers and edibles in trial grounds all over the U.S. and Canada.
 I grow quite a few AAS Winners in my garden every year, and I always look forward to trying the new winners here at Happy Acres.
-There are four tomatoes, two melons and one pepper that got the nod from the AAS judges for 2019.
+There are seven tomatoes, one melon, one cucumber and one pumpkin that made the Winners list for 2020..

 - Growing the 2016 AAS Winners

 - My Favorite AAS Veggies